Show All Answers

 The American Heart Association offers CPR classes.

-No, the City itself does not have a brush pickup service for brush generated from a tree on private property.
+No, the City does not have a brush pickup for brush generated from trees on private property.
 The City’s contractual waste hauler will collect brush as specified in the yard waste section.
-Contact us at 630-260-2122 for more information.
+The City will only collect brush from City owned parkway trees.

-No, the City does not spray chemicals on parkway trees.
-Contact us at 630-260-2122 for more information.
+No, the City does not spray or treat any parkway trees.

-The City will attempt to answer questions regarding diseases or pest problems, but the City will not do a hazard evaluation of privately owned trees.
-Contact us at 630-260-2122 for more information.
+The City will attempt to answer questions regarding disease or pest problems, but the City will not do a hazard evaluation of privately owned trees.

-No, the Park District has its own staff that maintains trees in the park system, with the exception of Adams Park, which is maintained by the City.
-Contact us at 630-260-2122 for more information.
+No, the Park District has its own staff that maintains trees within the park system, with the exception of Adams Park, which is maintained by the City.

 The garbage and recycling carts each include a radio frequency identification (RFID) chip that allows the garbage/recycling/yard waste trucks to wirelessly "scan" your carts each time they are picked up and emptied into a Lakeshore Recycling Systems truck.
 The chips are tied to your account, which allows you to pay for just the weeks you set out garbage and recycling.